Bosma arhinia microphthalmia syndrome

-Bosma arhinia microphthalmia syndrome' (BAMS), Hyposmia-nasal and ocular hypoplasia-hypogonadotropic hypogonadism syndrome, or just Bosma syndrome is a rare genetic disorder characterized by nasal and ocular abnormalities, often accompanied by endocrine dysfunction.
+Bosma arhinia microphthalmia syndrome (BAMS) is a rare genetic disorder characterized by nasal and ocular abnormalities, often accompanied by endocrine dysfunction.

 Presentation

 The typical indicator of BAMS is arrhinia, characterized by the complete absence of an external nose or, in some cases, a severely underdeveloped (hypoplastic) nose.
 This is often accompanied by the absence of olfactory bulb, leading to impaired smell (hyposmia or anosmia) and taste (ageusia).
 Patients typically exhibit microphthalmia (abnormally small eyeballs) or anophthalmia (absence of eyeballs), resulting in severe vision impairment or blindness.
 Additional eye abnormalities may include colobomas, cataracts, and nasolacrimal duct obstruction.
 Common craniofacial abnormalities include a high-arched or cleft palate, absence of paranasal sinuses, choanal atresia, and a hypoplastic maxilla.
 Some patients may also present with external ear abnormalities.
 BAMS is associated with hypogonadotropic hypogonadism, leading to absent or delayed puberty and sexual development.
 This can manifest as underdeveloped genitals in males and lack of breast development or menstruation in females.
 Despite the severe craniofacial abnormalities, patients with BAMS typically have normal cognition and intellectual abilities.